-- Change some low-level habits, so I recommend atomic habits, a book that can potentially help you to change things that you might be doing wrong or want to improve.
-Sleeping, eating, routines, etc. (it helps to start tracking and change a few things to feel better on a daily basis)
+- Change some low-level habits, so I recommend Atomic Habits, a book that can potentially help you to change things that you might be doing wrong or want to improve.
+Sleeping, eating, routines, etc. (it helps to start tracking and change a few things to feel better daily)

 - Avoid using the phone (especially work-related calendars) right after waking up or before going to bed, as silly as it sounds I was really surprised at how much this was affecting my days

-- Morning and midday walks, in order to mimic commutes to help to switch off from work
+- Morning and midday walks, to mimic commutes to help to switch off from work

 - Use your laptop from different rooms in your home

 - Change clothes before starting your day, wearing my pajamas all day was fun in the beginning but for sure something that I never wanted to stay forever